Ravenite-0/JSON-Searcher/README.md

   * Invalid JSON files are detected, but valid JSON strings must have a corresponding class in the *model* folder.
   * JSON object list must be stored within an array [].
   * Only JSON files are supplied into the *json* folder.
-  * You cannot search for fields that contain spaces.
+  * Your search values cannot contain spaces.
+  * All JSON schema attributes are compulsory.